viz-cx/docs.viz.cx/docs/economy.md

 ## Convert tokens

-Liquid tokens can be instantly exchanged for shares, but converting back will take 28 days (see [Shares-reduction]).
+Liquid tokens can be instantly exchanged for shares, but converting back will take 28 days (see [Shares reduction](#shares-reduction)).
 In this case, the conversion ratio in one direction and the other is 1: 1 (1 shares for 1 viz and vice versa).

 ## Decrease in share